 Rough Track Cabins is located about two hours drive from Sydney's CBD on our 29 acre property in Blackheath.

 It's five minutes' walk from the cabins to the start of the Grand Canyon walk and about 20 minutes walk to Evans Lookout.
-Blackheath Village is just seven minutes' drive away, which is handy for great cafés and restaurants, two fab supermarkets, two pubs, some great vintage shops and one of the best bookshops ever.
+Blackheath Village is just seven minutes' drive away, which is handy for great cafés and restaurants, two small supermarkets, two pubs, some great vintage shops and one of the best bookshops ever.

 There are just two cabins, both of them built by hand using ironstone harvested from the land by Ian and Sue, the original owners.

-We are thrilled to be the new caretakers of what used to be Kinie-Ger Bush Cabins.
+We are thrilled to be the caretakers of what used to be Kinie-Ger Bush Cabins.
 Ian and Sue Olsen built the cabins and our house by hand just as the seventies slid into the eighties.
 Ian's design was simple, sustainable and timeless.
 It's an achievement that we marvel at every day.

-To honour Ian and Sue, we've named our new business after the rough track Ian made to walk down through the Conservation Area to the saddle above the canyon.
+To honour Ian and Sue, we've named our business after the rough track Ian made to walk down through the Conservation Area to the saddle above the canyon.
 It's our favourite spot for a sunset drink, and a great place to spy black cockatoos and eagles riding the thermals.